-There are numerous outside activities to do here.
-We decided to walk to a local waterfall, ‘Lovers Leap’ as it was opposite a tea estate we wanted to visit.
-We grabbed a tuk tuk from the centre of town to the Pedro Tea Estate for Rs300 (I’m sure you could haggle a return trip for less but we hate feeling time restricted!)
+We grabbed a tuk tuk from the centre of town to the Pedro Tea Estate for Rs300.
 Alternatively, you could catch a Ragalla-bound bus (Rs 15) from the main bus station in Nuwara Eliya.
 In our opinion the bus journeys were always an experience in themselves but we planned our trip on the day of a local festival and the buses were not running as normal.

 Before we relaxed by the waterfall our curiosity got the better of us and we followed one of the many tracks off into the woodland.
 Keep heading up and you will come across a path heading up the side of the waterfall.
 It was a bit of a clamber (you’ll want to be wearing leggings and sturdy shoes!)
 Not being a fan of clambering up high I had a few nervous moments and I was pleased I had Adam with me to help and encourage me, but for those of you who are more sure footed and mountain experienced I think it would be an easy scramble up to the top of the waterfall.

-Bring the obvious….water, suncream, snacks, a mini first aid kit of you’re clumsy like me!
+- Bring the obvious….water, sun cream, snacks, a mini first aid kit if you’re clumsy like me!

-Be careful on the rocks beneath the waterfall, they were pretty slippy!
+- Be careful on the rocks beneath the Lover’s Leap Waterfall, they were pretty slippy!